FusionAuth/fusionauth-site/astro/src/content/blog/fusionauth-mfa-authentication/index.md

 ## Why is MFA complicated?

 MFA is one of the most effective ways to protect user accounts, but many businesses hesitate to implement it despite its security benefits.
 While some industries enforce MFA due to regulatory requirements, many companies still rely on passwords alone, exposing themselves to security risks.
+This is often due to:

 - Lack of Awareness and Understanding: Over [55% of small business owners don’t know the benefits of MFA, and 47% of IT decision-makers don’t understand how it works](https://cyberreadinessinstitute.org/news-and-events/global-small-and-medium-sized-businesses-slow-to-move-to-more-secure-multi-factor-authentication-account-access-method-new-cyber-readiness-institute-survey-finds/#:~:text=MFA%20has%20been,with%20their%20employees.).
 Without this knowledge, businesses fail to prioritize it.